Why is my Mac Running Slow?

 Step 2: Close Background Apps

-The more software, programs and applications you install on your Mac, the more processes may run in the background, even when you're not using them.
-You can significantly increase the performance of your Mac by killing these processes.
+The more programs you install on your Mac, the more processes may run in the background, even when you're not using them.
+You can significantly increase the performance of your Mac by stopping these processes.

-The Activity Monitor will show you statistics about how much resource impact certain application tasks are taking on your Mac (CPU, Memory, Energy, Disk, Network).
 Double-click an entry to find out more about the process.
-You can force the process to stop by clicking 'Quit'.
+You can force the process to stop by clicking "Quit".

 Activity Monitor Mac